gjr80/weewx-realtime_gauge-data/readme.txt

 that generates the file gauge-data.txt used to update the SteelSeries Weather Gauges.

 Pre-Requisites

 The Realtime gauge-data extension requires weeWX v3.4.0 or greater.

+A number of fields have additional pre-requisites:

+-   CurrentSolarMax.
+Requires the pyephem(http://weewx.com/docs/setup.htm)
+    module be installed.

+-   forecast:

+    -   If using the Zambretti forecast text then the weeWX forecasting extension must be installed.

+    -   If a text file is to be used as the scroller text source then a suitable text file must be available on the weeWX machine.

 Installation Instructions